 CPA Australia can assess your overseas or Australian education, English proficiency and, in some cases, your work history, to determine if you meet a set of predetermined criteria required for your chosen occupation.

-As well as a full skills assessment that can be used for General Skilled (points tested) Migration, CPA Australia also issues a provisional (subclass 485) skills assessment for recent graduates of Australian education institutions.
+As well as a full skills assessment that can be used in your application for an Employer sponsored visa or Points tested (SkillSelect) visa, CPA Australia also issues a provisional skills assessment for recent graduates of Australian education institutions who are applying for the Temporary Graduate visa (subclass 485).
 We also provide skilled employment assessments.